A Comparison of Nab-PHP and TCbHP Efficacy in Neoadjuvant Therapy for HER2-positive Early Breast Cancer

 This information was retrieved directly from the website clinicaltrials.gov without any changes.
 If you have any requests to change, remove or update your study details, please contact register@clinicaltrials.gov.
 As soon as a change is implemented on clinicaltrials.gov, this will be updated automatically on our website as well.

-Clinical Trials on Breast Cancer,Her2 Positive
+Clinical Trials on Breast Cancer,HER2-positive

-Clinical Trials on Albumin binding paclitaxel+ trastuzumab+ patuzumab
+Clinical Trials on Nab-paclitaxel+ trastuzumab+ patuzumab

 Subscribe